zukerr/yahtzee/README.md

-# yahtzee
+# YahtzeeFX
-Simple dice game Yahtzee written in Java
+Simple dice game Yahtzee written in Java, using JavaFX and jfoenix libraries.